turbonemesis/constitution/CONSTITUTION.md

 #### Section 3 - Meetings

 A. General meetings are to be held at a reasonable time and location at least once per year.
-Only a member of the Senate may call meetings.
-Any member including those not part of the Senate can join these meetings if invited.
+At least 48 hours notice shall be given to all active members prior to any meeting.
+Only a member of the Senate may officially call meetings.
+Any member including those not part of the Senate may join these meetings if invited.

-B. All official meetings shall be carried out in accordance with Robert’s Rules of Order. (the latest version)
+B. Official senate meetings should be carried out in accordance with Robert’s Rules of Order. (the latest version)

 #### Section 3 – Quorum